Frrank1/Partner-Center-Bot/README.md

 technology can be utilize to support customers.
 Most customers want the ability to resolve issues on their own, and this sample provides you a tool that can help fufill that desire.

+This project is being provided with community support only.
+If you need help please log an issue using the [issue tracker](https://github.com/Microsoft/Partner-Center-Bot/issues).

 __Current Build Status:__ ![Build Status](https://ustechsales.visualstudio.com/_apis/public/build/definitions/15dd995f-72f1-415c-ae52-f4c3d46fd161/8/badge)

 ### Prerequisites